-In experiments, we utilize the OCTScenes dataset to benchmark various representative or state-of-the-art object-centric learning methods applied to static, dynamic, and multi-view scenes.
-Extensive experiments demonstrate that some methods outperforming complex synthetic datasets may work poorly on the OCTScenes.
-It implies that the research of object-centric representation learning methods urgently needs a tailor-made real-world scene dataset as a benchmark dataset, and the proposed OCTScenes dataset is essential for developing object-centric representation learning methods.
+In experiments, we utilize the OCTScenes dataset to benchmark various representative or state-of-the-art object-centric learning methods based on single-image, video, and multi-view.
+Extensive experiments demonstrate that some methods outperforming complex synthetic datasets may work poorly on OCTScenes.
+It implies that the research of object-centric learning urgently needs a tailor-made real-world scene dataset as a benchmark, and the proposed OCTScenes dataset is essential for developing object-centric learning methods.